h-omer/neo4j-versioner-core/docs/index.md

 ## Use cases

-You can find some examples and use cases in the repository [wiki](https://github.com/h-omer/neo4j-graph-versioner/wiki).
+You can find some examples and use cases in the repository [wiki](https://github.com/h-omer/neo4j-graph-versioner/wiki) (work in progress!).

 # Procedures Reference